Pinky Kim's Store, Review

 From the moment I opened its pages, I was swept into the glamorous yet deeply complicated world of Evelyn Hugo, a Hollywood icon whose life story is anything but ordinary.
 Evelyn’s journey through fame, love, and heartbreak had me hooked from the first sentence to the last.
 Her unapologetic ambition, layered relationships, and raw vulnerability made her feel so real, I found myself both rooting for her and questioning her choices.

 Taylor Jenkins Reid’s storytelling is nothing short of masterful.
 Each chapter peels back a layer of Evelyn’s life, revealing secrets, triumphs, and devastating losses.
 The structure of the novel, framed as Evelyn’s exclusive interview with journalist Monique Grant, adds an intriguing tension.
 Why Monique?
 Why now?
-The answers to these questions unravel in ways I didn’t see coming, keeping me on my toes until the very end.
+The answers unravel in ways I didn’t see coming, keeping me on my toes until the very end.

 One of the most striking elements of the book is its exploration of love—romantic, platonic, and self-love.
 Evelyn’s relationship with Celia St. James, her one true love, is as beautiful as it is heartbreaking.
 Their love story is a testament to the courage it takes to be true to oneself, even when the world is against you.
 But the book also delves into the complexities of Evelyn’s other relationships, showing that love can be messy, painful, and transformative.